History of IGN in Timeline

 IGN

-IGN is an American video game and entertainment media website founded in 1996 by Chris Anderson and currently operated by IGN Entertainment Inc., a subsidiary of Ziff Davis, Inc. Headquartered in San Francisco and led by Peer Schneider, IGN focuses on providing news, reviews, previews, and features related to video games, films, anime, television, comics, technology, and other media.
-Originally a desktop website, IGN has expanded its distribution to mobile platforms, console programs, and streaming services like YouTube, Twitch, Hulu, and Snapchat.
+IGN is an American video gaming and entertainment media website, launched in 1996 by Chris Anderson and currently operated by IGN Entertainment Inc., a subsidiary of Ziff Davis, Inc. Headquartered in San Francisco and led by Peer Schneider, IGN features articles on a wide array of topics, including games, films, anime, television, comics, and technology.
+Originally a network of desktop websites, IGN's content is now distributed across various platforms, including mobile devices, console programs (Xbox, PlayStation, Nintendo Switch), PC, streaming services (YouTube, Twitch, Hulu), and social media (Snapchat).

 September 29, 1996: IGN Website Launch

-On September 29, 1996, the IGN website, the brainchild of Chris Anderson, was launched.
-The website focuses on video games, films, anime, television, comics, technology, and other media.
+On September 29, 1996, the IGN website, the brainchild of Chris Anderson, was officially launched.
+It features articles on games, films, anime, television, comics, technology, and other media.

-In 1998, the IGN network launched a new homepage that consolidated the individual sites as system channels under the IGN brand.
-This exposed content from more than 30 channels.
+In 1998, IGN launched a new homepage consolidating individual sites as system channels under the IGN brand.

-In February 1999, PC Magazine named IGN one of the hundred-best websites, alongside competitors GameSpot and CNET Gamecenter.
-Also in February, Imagine Media incorporated a spin-off that included IGN and its affiliate channels as Affiliation Networks.
+In February 1999, PC Magazine recognized IGN as one of the hundred best websites.
+Imagine Media also incorporated a spin-off that included IGN and its affiliate channels as Affiliation Networks.

-In 1999, IGN acquired the role-playing video game interest website Vault Network.
+In 1999, the role-playing video game interest website Vault Network was acquired by IGN.

-In 2000, Snowball.com purchased the Internet Wrestling Organization (IWO), which became IGN's first official E-Fed with a column on the website.
+In 2000, Snowball.com purchased the Internet Wrestling Organization (IWO), making it IGN's first official E-Fed.

 On October 2, 2001, the IGN For Men section officially closed down and is no longer updated.

-In 2002, IGN launched a dedicated video game FAQs site following the cancellation of affiliation with GameFAQs.
+In 2002, IGN launched a dedicated video game FAQs site designed to host user-submitted guides, following the cancellation of the affiliation with GameFAQs.

-In early 2002, IGN Wrestling met its end when many staff departed.
-Wrestling coverage was folded into IGN Sports.
+In early 2002, IGN Wrestling met its end as many staff departed, folding wrestling coverage into IGN Sports.

-In 2004, IGN founded GameStats, a review aggregation website.
+In 2004, IGN founded GameStats, a review aggregation website, which is no longer being updated.

-In 2004, IGN launched GameStats as a more unbiased rating network and also launched Direct2Drive.com for digital downloads of PC and Mac games, anime, comics, and game guides.
+In 2004, IGN launched GameStats as a more unbiased rating network and Direct2Drive.com for selling digital downloads of PC and Mac games, anime, comics and game guides.

-June 2005: IGN Reports 24 Million Unique Visitors
+June 2005: IGN Unique Visitors and Registered Users

 In June 2005, IGN reported having 24,000,000 unique visitors per month and 4.8 million registered users.